A documentary film by Julian Rubinstein

 I was determined to find out what had happened that day but as I continued reporting, events that illuminated the answers to those questions and others began happening in front of me.
 I asked and was granted approval to begin filming, and I moved back to Denver.

 To me, THE HOLLY is an intimate portrait of one man’s struggle to escape his past and to help solve a mystery that could save him from a life behind bars.
 But it is also a story of how connections between powerful funders, elected officials, developers, law enforcement—and street gangs—can determine the future of a community.
-What we captured on camera also raises troubling questions about the conduct of informants, the use of active gang members in undercover operations, and the connection between gentrification and violence.
+What we captured on camera also raises troubling questions about the conduct of informants, the use of active gang members in undercover operations as well as in “anti-gang” work, and about the connection between gentrification and violence.

 Violence in America’s most vulnerable communities is rising, as are threats and attacks against activists.
 I hope this film can shine a light on some of the unreported challenges facing these communities and the activists working in them.